Klipper3d/klipper/docs/Config_Reference.md

 #i2c_speed:
 #   See the "common I2C settings" section for a description of the
 #   above parameters.
+#bme280_report_time:
+#   Interval in seconds between readings.
+Default is 0.8, with minimum
+#   0.8.
 ```

 ### HTU21D sensor